The effect of predation on the dynamics of Chronic Wasting Disease in deer: Stochastic simulation

 There are several observations to make from these simulations.
-First, the probability of an epidemic getting started from one infected individual is a decreasing function of the number of wolves present at the time of the appearance of the infected individual.
+First, the probability of an epidemic getting started from one infected individual is a decreasing function of the number of wolves present at the time of the appearance of the infected individual (see Figure \ref{fig:stoch_6}).
 Second, it could be that the diseased animals are eradicated, but the disease reemerges because of the remnant prions in the environment.
 However, third, there is a possibility that the disease is permanently eradicated even after it initially spreads, and this probability is an increasing function of the number of wolves present.
 For example, in Fig. \ref{fig:stoch_3} roughly 80\% of the trajectories show disease elimination (with $\rho_iW=0.5$), while with $\rho_iW=0.75$ (Fig.~\ref{fig:stoch_4}) about 98\% of the trajectories show elimination of the disease.

-More data for the probability of disease eradication is shown in Fig.~\ref{fig:stoch_6}, where the probability of long-term disease survival as a function $\rho_iW$ is shown, determined using 200 trajectories for each value of $\rho_iW$.
+We define disease eradication as $E < 0.001$ at the end of the simulation.
+This, of course, is somewhat arbitrary.
+To our knowledge, the smallest density of prions required for infection is currently unknown and may depend on the transmission pathway.
+See also related analytic calculations in Sections \ref{spread}-\ref{elimination}.
+More synthetic data for the probability of disease eradication is shown in Fig.~\ref{fig:stoch_6}, where the probability of long-term disease survival as a function $\rho_iW$ is shown, determined using 200 trajectories for each value of $\rho_iW$.

-\drop{ A summary of these results is shown in Fig.~\ref{fig:3stoch}.
-The average $E$ level for successful invasions is shown as a function of $\rho_iW$.
-These were computed using 500 trials at each parameter value.
-Noticeably, the average $E$ level for a successful invasion is a decreasing function of the effectiveness of wolves as predators, reflected in $\rho_iW$.

-In addition to helping to prevent the initial spread of the disease, predators can lessen the severity of a successful invasion.
-This is particularly relevant since this disease can reemerge even when there are no surviving infecteds, because of the long-lasting presence of prions in the environment.
-This result is shown in Fig.~\ref{fig:no_survive}, where the probability of having no survivors following an invasion of a single infected is plotted as a function of $\rho_iW$, with $r=0$ (no reproduction of deer), and $\rho_s=0$ (no predation of healthy animals by the predators).